Dancing to Live Taksim Online Series

 Dancing to taksim, an improvised solo by a melodic instrument, can be both blissful and tricky!

-And I bet that those of us who do are practicing to recordings (which are, by nature, always the same), rather than dancing to live, improvised (always different) music.
+And I bet that those of us who practice dancing to taksim on our own are dancing to recordings (which are, by nature, always the same), rather than dancing to live, improvised (always different) music.
 The former is not exactly the true nature of taksim, and the latter is only available to very few of us.

 The Dancing to Live Taksim series is an antidote to all of that!

 It’s a chance to refine your improvisational taksim skills over the course of 4 weeks by dancing to live, improvised music that is different every time you dance in class because you have 2 instructors – a dancer AND a musician.
 What a rare and amazing opportunity!

 With the tools, practice, and knowledge that you will gain in this 4 week series you will be well on your way to dancing a more soulful, embodied, and musically connected taksim.

 What we will do in this class:

 - We will run through some movement vocabulary that is useful for dancing.
 However this is not a technique class, so you’ll want to be already comfortable with basic belly dance moves.

 - Explore concepts and structures for improvisation to help you hear and follow the nuanced flow of taksim music.